qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    the size of the diagrams on the basis of an attribute with the **[Find maximum value]** button and the :guilabel:`Size` menu.
 If the diagrams appear too small on the screen, you can activate the |checkbox| :guilabel:`Increase size of small diagrams` checkbox and define the minimum size of the diagrams.
 #.
-Change the attribute colors by double clicking on the color values in the :guilabel:`Assigned attributes` field.
+Change the attribute colours by double clicking on the colour values in the :guilabel:`Assigned attributes` field.
 Figure_diagrams_2_ gives an idea of the result.
 #.
 Finally, click **[Ok]**.

 .. _figure_diagrams_2: